-Facilitate: Make arrangements for a USPS semi or large truck to be available on food drive day to pick up food collected at each station and deliver it to the food bank and/or pantries.
-Otherwise, work with other local trucking partners or the local food bank to ensure vehicles and volunteers are available.
+Facilitate: Make arrangements for a USPS semi or large truck to be available on May 13th to pick up food collected at each station and deliver it to the Food Bank and/or pantries.
+Otherwise, work with other local trucking partners or the local Food Bank to ensure vehicles and volunteers are available.

 The Postal Service contact is Leisha I. Palmore-Drummond, USPS Corporate Communications; 475 L'Enfant Plaza, SW, Room 10546, Washington, D.C.
 20260-3100.
-Leisha can be contacted via phone at (202) 268-2191 or by email at leisha.i.palmoredrummond@usps.gov
+He can also be reached at 202-268-2191 or by email at leisha.i.palmore-drummond@usps.gov